A Final Voyage On Portugal’s The Presidential Train

 Until The Train Pulls In

-As we neared Campanha station, the dining had yet to be concluded and one final dish was brought out – a traditional Portuguese Caldo Verde.
-My curiosity was piqued earlier when I saw that a soup would be the last course AFTER all the desserts.
+As we neared Campanha station, the dining had yet to be concluded and one final dish was saved for last – a traditional Portuguese Caldo Verde.

-And yet, somehow the slightly creamy vegetable soup just worked to close the entire meal leaving us with a warm feeling in our bellies as the train pulled up to Sao Bento station around 10 pm.
+To my delight, the creamy vegetable soup closed the entire meal perfectly leaving us with a warm feeling in our bellies as the train pulled up to Sao Bento station around 10 pm.

 A Parting Well Made